JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/dynamic_plugins.md

 ## Troubleshooting

-When a plugin is being uninstalled or updated, the IDE waits synchronously for plugin unload and asks for restart if the unload failed.
+When a plugin is being uninstalled or updated, the IDE waits synchronously for plugin unload and asks for restart if the unloading failed.

 If it fails: